8:00am to sunset daily

 They can be checked out at the Quan Bros. snack shop on Saturdays and Sundays between the hours of 9-5.

 At China Camp Village there is a museum describing an early Chinese settlement.
 There is beach access, swimming, and picnicking available at China Camp Village.

 Visitors can enjoy wildlife-watching, mountain biking, hiking, picnicking, horseback riding, swimming, boating (small vessels) and windsurfing at the park.
 Undeveloped boat launch areas are available at Bullhead Flat and lower China Camp Village.
 Easy access is tide dependent.

 The park offers fifteen miles of hiking, mountain biking and equestrian trails.
-A map of the park is available through our online brochure.
 DOGS ARE NOT PERMITTED ON TRAILS.
 Dogs are allowed on a leash in the campground and in the day use/picnic areas, including the beach.

 Reservable Picnic Sites

 China Camp SP has three reservable picnic sites.
 Buckeye Point and Weber Point are day use areas situated along San Pablo Bay with views of the water.
 These two sites can be reserved for up to 50 people.
 Each site has BBQs, picnic tables and flush toilets.